fdopen/ppx_cstubs/docs/opaque.md

-`module Signed_t = [%c int "foo"]` creates an module `Signed_t` with the signature of [Signed.S](https://github.com/ocamllabs/ocaml-integers/blob/41846f424b13af552200939228492d29bd06a495/src/signed.mli#L10), but also include an additional value `t` of type `t Ctypes.typ`. `Signed_t.t` can be used inside external declarations and similar locations, the other values of the module are however abstract during code generation.
+`module Signed_t = [%c int "foo"]` creates an module `Signed_t` with the signature of [Signed.S](https://github.com/ocamllabs/ocaml-integers/blob/41846f424b13af552200939228492d29bd06a495/src/signed.mli#L10), and also include an additional value `t` of type `t Ctypes.typ` that can be used inside `external` declarations.

 `[%c uint "foo"]` will create an analogous module with a signature of [Unsigned.S](https://github.com/ocamllabs/ocaml-integers/blob/41846f424b13af552200939228492d29bd06a495/src/unsigned.mli#L10).

 `[%c aint "foo"]` will also be of type `Unsigned.S`, but with an